kevincui1034/cs163_group11/README.md

    - `/assets/`: For custom CSS styling and pictures.
    - `/components/`: Functions used for page callbacks.
       - data_loader.py: handles loading the data for GCS or loading it for local testing.
-      - pokemon_move_recommender.py: Generates optimal move given current Pokemon and opposing Pokemon. **Not for web hosting because model is too large, 8GB per every month of data**
+      - pokemon_move_recommender.py: Generates optimal move given current Pokemon and opposing Pokemon.
+         - **Not for web hosting because model is too large, 8GB per every month of data (Dataset has years of data)**
-      - train_and_save_model.py: Trains and saves the model into a pickle file. <-- Must run this to generate model for the recommender on local setup
+      - train_and_save_model.py: Trains and saves the model into a pickle file.
+         - Must run this to generate model for the recommender on local setup
       - visualizations.py: Handles the graphs for each page.
       - `/data/`: Data for local deployment and testing.
       ************
       - `/models/`: Not hosted on GitHub, has pretrained models for the Pokemon Recommender, 8GB model for each month of data
+         - train_and_save_model.py will save the model here.
       ************
    - `/pages/`: Holds each page for this multi-page Dash app.